stephenreid321/lumen/README.md

 ### 6. Configuration

-Visit www.yourdomain.org and change the admin name, email address and password.
+Visit www.yourdomain.org for the first time.
+(You should be automatically logged in as an administrator.
+If not, sign in with the email address 'admin@example.com' and the password 'lumen'.)
+Change the admin name, email address and password.
 Click 'Lumen configuration' and complete the configuration.
 You're done!

 ## Switching mail servers